-- 1. State Parties may introduce incentives in order to attract investments.
-Such incentives may include among others: - a. financial incentives in the forms of investment insurance, grants or loans at concessionary rates; - b. subsidised infrastructure or services, market preferences; - c. development-oriented incentives to encourage preferential markets schemes and specific investors within the region; - d. incentives for technical assistance, technology transfer requirements; and - e. investment guarantees. - 2.
-State Parties may harmonise incentives for investments that are of strategic interest to the State Parties in consultation with the AfCFTA Secretariat.
+- 1. State Parties may introduce incentives in order to attract, retain and expand investments that foster sustainable development of State Parties.
+Such incentives may include among others: - a. financial incentives in the forms of investment insurance, grants or loans at concessionary rates; - b. subsidised infrastructure or services, market preferences; - c. development-oriented incentives to encourage preferential markets schemes and specific investors within the region; - d. incentives for technical assistance, technology transfer requirements; - e. investment guarantees; and - f. incentives for low or zero carbon footprint investments.